Frequently Asked Questions

 - What does the assessor's office do?

 The responsibility of the assessor's office is to place a valuation on property for tax purposes.

 These values are used to create the property tax revenues that support schools, fire protection, roads, special districts and other local services.

 - How do I look up my property value?

 Go to our Property Records Search (also found on the left side of our page, 2nd header down).

 Under the Situs Address bar, enter your HOUSE NUMBER only (especially for residential, less is more) and press enter.
 Select from the search results.

 - How are taxes calculated?

-Role of the Determined by the state Actual Value x Assessment Rate Determined by your property's local taxing district Role of the Treasurer
+Role of the Determined by the state Actual Value x Assessment Rate (Residential rate used for example) Determined by your property's local taxing district Role of the Treasurer

 - What are ACTUAL vs ASSESSED values, assessment rates, and mill levies?